claabs/qbittorrent-jobs/README.md

 [
     {
-        "tracker": "tracker.example.com", // The hostname of the private tracker "min_progress": 1, // The torrent must have 100% progress to be tagged "max_seeding": 518400, // The torrent must be seeding for under 6 days (in seconds) "tag": "example-hnr"
+        "tracker": "tracker.example.com", // The hostname of the private tracker "min_progress": 1, // The torrent must have 100% downloaded of total size to be tagged "max_seeding": 518400, // The torrent must be seeding for under 6 days (in seconds) "tag": "example-hnr"
     },
     {
-        "tracker": "torrent.local", // The hostname of the private tracker "min_progress": 0.2, // The torrent must have at least 20% progress to be tagged "max_seeding": 432000, // The torrent must be seeding for under 5 days (in seconds) "tag": "local-hnr"
+        "tracker": "torrent.local", // The hostname of the private tracker "min_progress": 0.2, // The torrent must have at least 20% downloaded of total size to be tagged "max_seeding": 432000, // The torrent must be seeding for under 5 days (in seconds) "tag": "local-hnr"
     }